sylveon/NoEmptyShadeView/README.md

 It was designed with stock Android in mind.
 It may work with a OEM ROM, but I don't guarantee anything.

-If anything doesn't works, you're welcome to file an issue.
+If it doesn't works, you can file an issue.

 ## Links